pikatchu/closedsource/book/0530-connection.md

 Aldor glanced at him, his expression unreadable.
 He looked at Jasmina standing beside Leo, then gave a small nod.
 “Make it quick.”

 Leo didn’t hesitate.
 “Now that war has been declared, maybe we could plan an attack on the Inquisitor’s main office.
-If we strike fast enough, we might be able to save Elias.”
+If we strike fast enough, we might be able to save Elias and the Rector.”

 Aldor’s expression remained firm.
 “Impossible,” he said without a moment’s pause.
 “The best course of action is to evacuate the NYC headquarters.
-Elias is gone.”
+They are gone.”

 Leo clenched his fists.
 “How can you be so sure?
 We don’t even know if—”